aha-app/aha-services/docs/jira_connect.md

 You need to be a Product Owner in Aha! and an Administrator in JIRA to set up this integration.

-This integration works with both the on-demand version of JIRA.
+This integration only works with the on-demand version of JIRA.

 Please carefully follow these instructions to ensure that the integration is properly configured.